psastras/sarif-rs/serde-sarif/README.md

 ## Usage

-For most cases, simply use the root [Sarif] struct with [serde] to read and write to and from the struct.
+For most cases, simply use the root [sarif::Sarif] struct with [serde] to read and write to and from the struct.

 ## Example